pikaroot/cr4ckalysis/README.md

 [+] Blake2s-128
 [+] Domain Cached Credentials
 [+] Domain Cached Credentials 2
+[*] Saved analysis to oanalysis.txt

 [*] End of file './testhashes.txt'.
 ```

 ### General Hash Recovery

 In general hash cracking, the `wordlist`, `wordlist2`, and `hashmode` are the parameters that affect the results.
 Users can insert their own wordlists to depends on their situation.
 Users can recover the hash by using `crack <hash> <wordlist/wordlist2>` or `crack <./file> <wordlist/wordlist2>` after hash analysis.
+The system will then save the crack results to a text file.
 <br>

 ![image](https://user-images.githubusercontent.com/107750005/209805220-9c9e59a3-820f-4924-87ba-3f5ad830da87.png)